javiermolinar/ServiceBusCourse/MessagingCourse/HelloWorld.md

 ```
 should produce a help message.

-Now let's generate two projects, one for the publisher and one for the consumer:
+Now let's generate two projects, one for the sender and one for the receiver:

 ``` cs
 dotnet new console --name Send